 What is Corn Potage (Japanese Corn Soup)?

-Potage itself refers to thick soups, stews or porridges, which has its origins in the middle ages cuisine of northern France.
-Despite it being a western-style soup, there is no western recipe for corn potage on the internet.
-Instead, you would find Japanese corn potage recipes.
+Potage refers to thick soups, stews, or porridges that originated in the medieval cuisine of northern France.
+Despite being a Western-style soup, there is no Western recipe for corn potage on the internet.
+Instead, you will find Japanese corn potage recipes.

-In the country where soups are mostly considered some types of miso soup, there are a few non-Japanese soups that are popular in Japan.
+In Japan, where most soups are variations of miso soup, you will find a few non-Japanese soups that are just as popular.
 Corn potage or corn soup is one of them, along with clam chowder, minestrone, borscht, and Chinese-style soups (chuka soup 中華スープ).

-So what is corn potage?
-It’s a super creamy corn soup made with fresh/canned/frozen corn, onion, milk, and heavy cream.
-It’s ridiculously simple.
+So, what is corn potage?
+It’s a super creamy corn soup made with fresh, canned, or frozen corn, onion, milk, and heavy cream.
+It’s ridiculously simple to make.

-This creamy corn soup is called “potage” where the corn kernels and soup are blended till smooth and strained through fine mesh sieve.
+This creamy corn soup is called “potage,” where the corn kernels and soup are blended till smooth and strained through a fine mesh sieve.
 As a result, the soup has no fibers and the texture is silky smooth and creamy with a somewhat thick consistency.

 When the soup is not blended and still has chunky bits of corn, we usually refer to it as corn soup.
-However, some people would call the creamy corn potage with thick consistency “corn soup” as well, so it may be a little confusing.
+However, some people might call the creamy corn potage with a thick consistency “corn soup” as well, so it can be a little confusing.

-Both corn potage and corn soup are especially popular among children because Okosama Lunch (children’s menu) often includes corn potage/soup as a part of the kid’s meal next to Ebi Fry and Hambagu.
-We all grew up drinking corn potage and there is a nostalgic feeling attached to this soup for the Japanese.
+Both corn potage and corn soup are especially popular among children because Okosama Lunch (children’s menu) often includes corn potage or soup as part of the kid’s meal next to Ebi Fry and Hambagu.
+Many of us grew up drinking corn potage, and there is a nostalgic feeling attached to this soup for the Japanese.

 If you’re in Japan, you can even get corn potage from the vending machine!